taminob/Game-of-Life/README.md

 GraphicConfiguration requires the QColor class of the Qt-framework.

 ### GraphicCore (graphiccore.h):
+This singleton class provides a defined higher level interface to OpenGLWidget.
+It contains an instance of it which can be accessed by get_opengl().
+It contains also the graphical configurations in the form of an instance of GraphicConfiguration which can be get by a get_config()-call.
 Using the defines ENABLE_CALC_TIME_MEASUREMENT and ENABLE_DRAW_TIME_MEASUREMENT it is possible to measure the calculation and drawing performance and output the result on the execution console in microseconds.
 GraphicCore requires the Qt-framework.